title

 Acorns is an all-in-one financial solution that combines banking, investing, retirement savings, and saving for your children's future.

-The app aims to simplify the investing process by rounding up your purchases to the nearest dollar and investing the spare change.
-You can also set up automatic recurring investments of as little as $5 per week.
-Your funds are then automatically invested in a portfolio that's designed for you based on your risk tolerance.
+The app aims to simplify the investing process by rounding up your purchases to the nearest dollar through your linked credit or debit cards and investing the spare change.

-Acorns also offers other features including cash back from more than 350 merchants and financial education.
+Acorns also offers other features including cash back with more than 15,000+ offers from the brands you love.

 How does Acorns work?